-In Google Analytics, you can set your own custom dimensions, like author or category or any other according to your needs.
+In Google Analytics, you can set your custom dimensions, like author or category, according to your needs.

 Custom dimensions are just like default dimensions (like gender, region, traffic sources, etc.), except you create them yourself.

-Setting up custom dimensions is greatly helpful to collect and analyze data that matter to your website, which Analytics doesn’t automatically track.
+Setting up custom dimensions is immensely helpful for collecting and analyzing data that matters to your website, which Analytics doesn’t automatically track.

-To be able to set up custom dimensions on your site, you’ll require the MonsterInsights Custom Dimensions addon.
+To be able to set up custom dimensions on your site, you’ll need the MonsterInsights Custom Dimensions addon.
 A few custom dimensions you can set up using the MonsterInsights plugin are: